Applications of perverse sheaves in commutative algebra: Applications of the Riemann-Hilbert functor in characteristic

 \begin{proof} By standard reductions, we may assume $X$ and $S$ are integral.
 Choose an absolute integral closure $X^+ \to X$.
 As $X^+$ is a cofiltered limit of finite covers of $X$, a limit argument reduces us to showing that $H^i(X^+,\calO_{X^+}) = 0$ for $i > 0$.
 Let $S^+$ denote the integral closure of $S$ in the composition $X^+ \to X \to S$.
 Then $S^+$ is an absolutely integrally closed domain and we have an induced map $h\colon X^+ \to S^+$ which is pro-proper.
-The proper pushforward compatibility of the Riemann-Hilbert functor shows that

-Using Lemma~\ref{AICVanEtCoh}, it suffices to show that $\FFp \simeq Rh_* \FFp$.
-As the \'etale and Zariski topologies of $S^+$ coincide (by Lemma~\ref{AICVanEtCoh} again), this can be checked after taking sections over a non-empty affine open $U \subset S^+$, i.e., we must show that $R\Gamma(U, \FFp) \simeq R\Gamma(U \times_{S^+} X^+, \FFp)$.
-But both $U$ and $U \times_{S^+} X^+$ are integral normal schemes with algebraically closed function fields, so Lemma~\ref{AICVanEtCoh} implies both complexes are identified with $\FFp[0]$, and are thus isomorphic. \end{proof}
+We observe that $\FFp \simeq Rh_* \FFp$: As the \'etale and Zariski topologies of $S^+$ coincide (by Lemma~\ref{AICVanEtCoh}), this can be checked after taking sections over a non-empty affine open $U \subset S^+$, i.e., we must show that $R\Gamma(U, \FFp) \simeq R\Gamma(U \times_{S^+} X^+, \FFp)$.
+But both $U$ and $U \times_{S^+} X^+$ are integral normal schemes with algebraically closed function fields, so Lemma~\ref{AICVanEtCoh} implies both complexes are identified with $\FFp[0]$, and are thus isomorphic.
+Then the proper pushforward compatibility of the Riemann-Hilbert functor shows that